plosslaw/slice-of-algae/findDuplicateInArray/problemStatement.md

 # Problem Statement
 You are given an array of n integers, their values range from [0, n - 1]

-Determine if there are any duplicate integers in the array and if so return the duplicate integers as an array, else return empty array
+Determine if there are any duplicate integers in the array and if so return any one of the duplicate integer, else return -1

 Find a solution that takes O(n) time O(1) space and does not modify the original array